Submission is now closed.

 - Selected papers will be published in the proceedings, available as part of the LIPIcs series.

-Track B – One-page abstract with accompanied material : Primarily for authors submitting experimental results who plan to submit to a journal rather than publish in the conference proceedings.
+Track B – One-page abstract with accompanied material: Primarily for authors submitting experimental results who plan to submit to a journal rather than publish in the conference proceedings.
+For a Track B submission to be considered, it must contain at least 67% (i.e. 2/3) new content, beyond that which has been presented at previous years of the DNA conference.
 (Abstracts for work recently submitted to, or published in, a journal will also be considered.)
 To be considered for oral presentation, submissions should conform to the following guidelines.

 - A one-page abstract: The total length of the abstract should not exceed 1 page (11 point type, single spaced, 1 inch margins).
 The abstract describes the primary results and their importance.